punitkatiyar/react-master-guide/06.react-hooks/02.useIffect-hook/readme.md

 ## useEffect takes two arguments:

-> a function
+> A callback

-> an optional array of dependencies.
+> An optional array of dependencies.

 # Example